GiordanoArman/edrv-test/README.md

+# Project overview

+This app:

+ 1. Uses the most efficient way of querying the API which is going as near as possible to the 5 minutes minimum interval allowed by the API provider.
+ 2. Can respect the API constraint if it crashes and is restarted, since it takes note of its operations on a persistent database.
+ 3. Can operate if the database is corrupt.
+ 4. Takes into account CPU clock errors and avoids banning due to them.
+ 5. Takes into account possible network or API infrastructure poor performance during the communication.
+ 6. Optimizes wait times based on the last response or query dates, on restart too.

+## Installation

+ 1. Make sure you have Node.js v12.14.0 or higher and npm 6.13.4 or higher installed on your machine.
+ 2. Open a terminal window and `cd` into the project folder.
+ 3. Run `npm install` and wait for it to complete.

+## Running

+ 1. After installing `cd` into the project folder.
+ 2. Run `npm run start`.

-## Why we wait for the server response to start waiting for the next call
+## Why the app waits for the server response to start waiting for the next call

-In this app I could have just set an interval to do the polling, like this:
+In this app I could have set an interval to do the polling, like this:

      setInterval(doThePolling, 1000 * 60 * 5);